syncfusion/xamarin-device-internals/README.md

 ## Key features ##

-1. Get accelerometer values and visualize it using charts and gauges.
+* Get accelerometer values and visualize them using charts and gauges.
-2. Get nearby wifi and bluetooth devices and show it in listview.
+* Get nearby WiFi and Bluetooth devices and show them in list view.
-4. Get device current location and plot it in maps.
+* Get device's current location and plot it in maps.

 ## Supported platforms: ##